-51. Post-award Disclosure of Current Support and In-Kind Contribution Information
+46. Post-award Disclosure of Current Support and In-Kind Contribution Information

-If an organization discovers that a PI or co-PI on an active NSF award failed to disclose current support or in-kind contribution information20 as part of the proposal submission process (see PAPPG Chapter II.D.2.h(ii)), the AOR must submit the following information within 30 calendar days of the identification of the undisclosed current support or in-kind contribution through use of the Notification and Request Module in Research.gov.
+If an organization discovers that a PI or co-PI on an active NSF award failed to disclose current support or in-kind contribution information as part of the proposal submission process (see PAPPG Chapter II.D.2.h(ii)), the AOR must submit the following information within 30 calendar days of the identification of the undisclosed current support or in-kind contribution through use of the "Other Reguest" category in the Notification and Reguest Module in Research.gov.